 For the whole sales team, coaching builds a strong, united group.
 It encourages everyone to share tips and support each other, creating a positive and motivated team atmosphere.
 This team spirit means everyone works better together, leading to even more success.

 In the realm of sales, various coaching models offer unique frameworks and methodologies designed to elevate the performance and effectiveness of sales teams.
 Each model brings its own set of principles and practices, catering to different coaching needs and styles.
-Here’s a detailed look at some of the leading sales coaching models:
+Here's a detailed look at eight of the leading sales coaching models — and how data amplifies each one.

 G: Goal — The coaching process begins by setting clear, achievable objectives.